 As previously mentioned, I had always thought that it would be necessary to spend a small fortune to actually get out on a racetrack.
 As I continued to watch club races at my local track (Lime Rock Park in Connecticut), I heard people talking about going out on the track with their cars in some type of driving event.
 For some reason I assumed they were only talking about using high-priced sports cars such as Corvettes, Porsches, and Ferraris, but I was mistaken.
 What I heard intrigued me to learn more about these high performance driving events (HPDEs).
 Oh, just to keep you on your toes, some clubs call these events by other names such as “Performance Driving Experience” (PDX) or “Performance Driving Event” (PDE).
 I learned that people can use regular streetcars; it does not have to be a high performance sports car.
 I know what you may be thinking.
 There is no way that you would take your streetcar, on which you rely on a daily basis, out on the track.
-You simply can’t risk damaging the car that is your only means of transportation.
+You simply can’t risk damaging the car that is your only means of transportation and you might find yourself in need of a lawyer if you get into an accident.
 You may also be thinking that your car is simply too slow to bring out there and might prove to be quite embarrassing.
 I experienced both of these feelings at different times.
 At first I brought “my baby,” a 1996 Mitsubishi 3000GT, a car that I had wanted for many years.
 When I thought about bringing the car to the track, I was not worried about the car being too slow, but I was very concerned about damaging it.
 My first event was a bit stressful because I was so nervous about getting any chips and scratches on the car, or crashing it for that matter.
 The goal at this point in your career should be to simply make it through the event without damaging the car, or even worse, hurting yourself.
 Use this as an opportunity to learn if you are interested in pursuing racing further, and of course, having fun.
 What I realized from this experience was that I was interested in doing more driving events, and that I wanted to further pursue wheel-to-wheel road racing.
+Obviously before you pursue this type of career you have to learn to drive a car, which you can do at worcester driving worcester, if you’re from the UK that is.
+Once you’re qualified and confident, then that’s when I recommend you get your tyres on the racing track.
+While you’re learning to drive, you won’t pick up any dangerous habits like texting and driving or switching the radio station from one to the other.
+So, once you are qualified to be on the road, this is something you need to stick to, as dangerous driving can be fatal.

 While there are risks associated with participating in HPDEs, it is not nearly as dangerous as some may think.
 All HPDE clubs that I am aware of have a special run group for novices.
 In the novice run group, each driver has an instructor ride with him while out on the track to provide guidance and to make sure that everyone is driving safely and within their capabilities.
 If you are using a racecar in these events, be aware that the instructor typically needs the same harness system (seat belts) that the driver has.
 While out on the track, you can’t simply pass cars any place on the track, the turns, in particular.
 There are designated passing zones, which are limited to straight-aways; often clubs require the driver being passed to point you by.
 The first several times out on the track, you will probably find it can be a bit tough to get used to everything that is going on all at once.
 That is one reason why you have an instructor to act as your second set of eyes and to watch for any potential issues.
 This is not to say that you shouldn’t be as alert as possible.
 Pay special attention to the flaggers giving you vital information.
 You will be on the track with other novices in a separate group from other experienced drivers, so there is no pressure to go fast, and you will have time to get accustomed to all of the details on which you need to concentrate.
 Focus on learning the proper driving lines and being safe.
 There are no rewards, nor driving scouts out there looking for the next Michael Andretti.